-2008 Dancer Park inundated in December 2007 flood, resulting in significant 2011 Chegwyn Farms, a four-acre neighborhood park, opens in NE McMinnville.
-The park 2016 As part of succession planning, Senior Utility Worker position implemented. damage to roads, sports fields, fencing and trail system.
-With the help of features two farm themed playgrounds and is leased by the City in a partnership with 2017 Lower City Park upgraded with new small shelter and bridge. volunteers, park is made ready for 2008 soccer and baseball season in time. the Yamhill Soil and Water Conservation District.
-2018 Utility Worker I position added as part of a two-year phased 2010 Three new park facilities 2012 Discovery Meadows water feature chemical controller process to restore park maintenance service levels. come on-line.
-They include West Hills Park, Riverside Dog Park, and the Westside Pedestrian path extension. upgraded to operate remotely and alert operators of alarms.
-This saves in labor and materials and helps to ensure 2018 City park tennis courts reconfigured to six pickle ball courts and two tennis courts and resurfaced.
-2010 Two of five staff certified as Aquatic Facility Operator's constant compliance with Oregon Health Division rules.
-2019 Utility Worker I position added. through the National Parks and Recreation Association to meet expected state requirements for water feature operation.
-2014 Parks Maintenance staff plays a key role in Public Work's response to a major February snowstorm, working alongside Street and Wastewater 2019 Jay Pearson Park completed in NW McMinnville, featuring an inclusive accessible playground, paths, shelter and open space.
-2010 Staff manages over 1,900 hours of volunteer and inmate labor in support of Services staff on deicing and sanding crews and clearing sidewalks along City facilities.
-2021 City crews responded to a historic February ice storm the damaged or destroyed over 270 trees in McMinnville's park Park Maintenance operations.
-2014 Riverside Dog Park lighting system installed.
-Park system.
-Maintenance staff participated in design review and 2022 Park Maintenance staff worked with more than 440 volunteers lighting project.
+- 2011 Chegwyn Farms, a four-acre neighborhood park, opens in NE McMinnville.
+The park features two farm themed playgrounds and is leased by the City in a partnership with the Yamhill Soil and Water Conservation District. - 2012 Discovery Meadows water feature chemical controller upgraded to operate remotely and alert operators of alarms.
+This saves in labor and materials and helps to ensure constant compliance with Oregon Health Division rules. - 2014 Parks Maintenance staff plays a key role in Public Work's response to a major February snowstorm, working alongside Street and Wastewater Services staff on deicing and sanding crews and clearing sidewalks along City facilities. - 2014 Riverside Dog Park lighting system installed.
+Park Maintenance staff participated in design review and inspections on the park systems' first significant LED lighting project.